Elmhurst University: Student organizations

 Elmhurst University has over 100 non-athletic student-run organizations.
 The university's radio station is WRSE-FM and the student newspaper is The Leader.
 MiddleWestern Voice is the Elmhurst University student-run art, literature, and music journal.
 Elmhurst Esport's organization offers scholarships for 6 different Esport titles, and has a lively gaming club for all students .The student yearbook is The Elms.
 Both The Leader and MiddleWestern Voice have online and print editions.
 WRSE's 320 watt signal reaches most of DuPage County and parts of Cook County and Kane County, Illinois, about one million people.
 It is also streamed online.

 Greek life and honor societies

-Elmhurst University is home to six sororities: Alpha Phi, Kappa Kappa Gamma, Phi Mu, Sigma Gamma Rho, Sigma Kappa, and Sigma Lambda Gamma and four fraternities: Alpha Phi Alpha, Alpha Sigma Phi, Alpha Tau Omega, and Lambda Chi Alpha.
+Elmhurst University is home to six sororities and four fraternities.
 Elmhurst University also has active chapters of the male music organization Phi Mu Alpha Sinfonia and female music organization Sigma Alpha Iota.
 Fraternities and sororities do not have houses on or off campus.
-There are also 23 honor and recognition societies across of wide range of majors for those students with superior academic and leadership achievements.
+There are also 23 honor and recognition societies.

-Residence halls

-Students who live on campus reside in six residence halls: